Paris may be the world’s most romantic city, but it’s also my favorite place for a solo trip

 Arrival Day in Paris - The Fun Begins

-I arrived in Paris on a warm day in early September, resisted the desire to have a nap and set out for a walk through the 6th arrondissement.
+I arrived in Paris on a warm day in early September, resisted the desire to have a nap and set out for a walk through the 6th arrondissement where my apartment was located.
 I used Google maps to navigate and it worked well.
-Although you may get turned as you wander Paris, since the streets are not organized in a grid in Paris.
+You may get turned as you wander Paris, since the streets are not organized in a grid.
 That said, the River Seine is a great landmark.
 Use it to get your bearings.
-I always like to keep a paper map with me as well.
+I always like to keep a paper map in my bag as well.
 If you can stay awake on the day you arrive, you should be tired enough to sleep for a long stretch on your first night and be well on your way to adjusting to Paris time.

-I strolled along Boulevard Saint Germain where people filled the café terraces, and through the windy streets of the Latin Quarter.
-When I reached the Seine I stopped on the Pont Neuf bridge to admire the gorgeous architecture of the Ile de la Cité, the oldest part of Paris, and the river which sparkled in the afternoon sun.
-I was overwhelmed with the feeling of “pinch me, I’m in Paris.”
-Be prepared that jet lag might make you feel a little emotional about being alone in Paris.
+A leisurely stroll is lovely on your first day.
+I wandered along Boulevard Saint Germain where people filled the café terraces, and on through the windy streets of the Latin Quarter.
+When I reached the Seine I stopped on the Pont Neuf bridge to admire the gorgeous architecture of the Ile de la Cité, the oldest part of Paris.
+The river sparkled in the afternoon sun and I was overwhelmed with that “pinch me, I’m in Paris” feeling.
+I also felt a little emotional.
+Be prepared that jet lag might make you feel sad about being solo in Paris.
 I did have moments that first day where I wished someone were with me, and wondered if 10 days solo in Paris was a good idea.
-I felt better the next day.
+I felt better by the next day.
 And spoiler, 10 days alone in Paris was a fantastic idea!

 Paris Safety for Solo Female Travelers